ktllo/inviteBot/README.md

 This is a simple IRC bot to ask a simple math question before invite user to another channel.

+#Compile
+You should able to compile using maven, by `mvn compile package`

 #Bot command
 To send command to the bot either
 * Send PM to the bot